-Annual Distribution US\$6.4 million (or 7.1% of run rate revenue) Description Body Contour Centers operates one of the largest private plastic surgery practices in the United States with over 50 locations across the country.
+Annual Distribution US\$6.4 million (7.1% of Run Rate Revenue) Description Body Contour Centers operates one of the largest private plastic surgery practices in the United States with over 50 locations across the country.
 Contribution History In September 2018, the Corporation made the initial contribution of US\$46.0 million in exchange for preferred units in BCC, which entitles the Corporation to an initial annual distribution of US\$6.4 million.
-BCC has the option to pay a portion of the BCC distribution, subject to a maximum of 2% of the aggregate contributed capital by Alaris as payment in kind ("PIK") provided that any amounts subject to the PIK must be paid in cash every three years.
+BCC has the option to pay a portion of the BCC distribution, subject to a maximum of 2% of the aggregate contributed capital by Alaris as payment in kind (" PIK ") provided that any amounts subject to the PIK must be paid in cash every three years.
 The BCC distribution will be adjusted annually (commencing January 1, 2020) based on the change in same clinic sales, subject to a 6% collar.
-The Corporation, has also committed as part of the operating and subscription agreements with BCC to additional contributions consisting of US\$20.0 million (" Tranche 2 ") and US\$25.0 million (" Tranche 3 ").
+The Corporation, has also committed as part of the operating and subscription agreements with BCC to additional contributions consisting of US\$20.0 million ( "Tranche 2 ") and US\$25.0 million ( "Tranche 3 ").
 The additional contributions will be funded upon BCC achieving certain financial targets.
-The Corporation does not expect to fund Tranche 2 until 2020.
+The Corporation does not expect to fund Tranche 2 until late 2020 at the earliest.
 The additional BCC contributions will carry the same terms as the original BCC contribution.
 Up to 25% of the BCC units are redeemable at par at any time following the earlier of the second tranche closing and three years from the original closing date, prior to such time these units are non-redeemable.
-Performance Based on unaudited statements provided by management for the five months ended May 31, 2019, revenue has increased with the comparable period while EBITDA has remained consistent.
-BCC results have shown positive trends year to date and the flat EBITDA is a result of March to May 2018 representing the highest EBITDA period in company history, prior to 2019.
-BCC's management is forecasting EBITDA growth and improvement in their coverage ratio as continued improvements in sales conversion that negatively impacted profitability in late 2018 are expected to materialize in late Q3 and Q4 2019, thus replacing the soft comparable period in the trailing twelve month calculation of the ECR.
-Fair Value The fair value of the BCC units remain unchanged during the three and six months ended June 30, 2019.
+Performance Based on unaudited statements provided by management for the nine months ended September 30, 2019, revenue and EBITDA have both increased significantly versus the comparable period in 2018.
+Fair Value The fair value of the BCC units remain unchanged during the three and nine months ended September 30, 2019.
 The fair value of the BCC units will fluctuate each quarter with foreign exchange rates but the underlying valuation of the BCC units is evaluated each quarter.
-ECR The ECR remains just below 1.0x.
-However, the Corporation expects BCC's ECR to continue to improve in the coming quarters, and to be above 1.0x later in 2019.
+ECR The ECR has increased as expected and is now between 1.2x and 1.5x.